techspecc/ghost-directory-table/README.md

 </script>
 ```

-### Option 2: Site-wide code injection
-1. Add the CSS block to **Settings → Code injection → Site header**.
-2. Add the script to **Site footer**.
-3. Wherever you want the directory, insert the HTML table (without repeating the style/script blocks).

-## Customisation tips
+## Customize
-- Use `data-sort-type="number"` on headers that contain numeric values (years, counts, etc.).
+- Add `data-sort-type="number"` to numeric headers so the sorter treats values as numbers.
-- Add `data-sort-disabled="true"` to any header that should stay unsortable.
+- Use `data-sort-disabled="true"` on any header that should stay unsortable.
-- Override the default look by adding your own CSS targeting `.directory-table` in your Ghost theme.
+- Override the visuals by targeting `.directory-table` in your Ghost theme or wrapping it in your own class.

 ## License
 Released under the MIT License.
-See `LICENSE` if you plan to share or fork.
+See `LICENSE` for full text.